jackvdp/electoral-dashboard/README.md

 4. Your new country should now be accessible at:
     - URL: `/thailand`
     - API: `/api/thailand/tasks` and `/api/thailand/sponsors`

-### Known Issues

-⚠️ **IMPORTANT**: Currently, there is a bug with country names containing hyphens.
-Until fixed:

-- Do not use hyphens in country names (e.g., use "southafrica" instead of "south-africa")
-- If you need a multi-word name, use camelCase (e.g., "southAfrica")

-This issue affects the Prisma client's ability to properly recognize models with hyphenated schema names.

 ### Manually Adding a Country